 If the projects are funded by the Internet Foundation, the general project costs will be increased to 10% in stand-alone projects, ESPRIT projects will receive 5% more budget.

 Proposals for netidee SCIENCE grants can be submitted and approved in combination with up to three ongoing/submitted projects in the FWF's Stand-Alone Projects programme, International Programmes (bilateral projects) and Clinical Research (KLIF) programme.

-- Applications are to be submitted in accordance with the guidelines for the Stand-Alone Projects Programme or Lise Meitner Programme (plus one additional application form) solely via the FWF's electronic application portal (elane).
+- Applications are to be submitted in accordance with the guidelines for the Stand-Alone Projects programme or ESPRIT programme solely via the FWF's electronic application portal (elane).

-- Funding decisions will be made by the IPA on the basis of the FWF Board's recommendations.
+- Funding decisions will be made by the Internet Foundation on the basis of the FWF Board's recommendations.

-Grant proposals which receive outstanding reviews but cannot be funded by the IPA will be funded directly by the FWF; in such cases, however, the special arrangement regarding additional general project costs will no longer apply.
+Grant proposals which receive outstanding reviews but cannot be funded by the Internet Foundation will be funded directly by the FWF; in such cases, however, the special arrangement regarding additional general project costs will no longer apply.